machinomy/crdt/README.md

 #### G-Set

 Short for grow-only set.
-Supports only addition of an element. `merge` operation is essentially a set union, which is commutative and convergent.
+Supports only addition of an element. `combine` operation is essentially a set union, which is commutative and convergent.

 ```scala